Produced by TheMediaDesk, ©2021, updated 2025

 A short break is implied.

-John sees another angel “katabainonta” (coming down) from “ouranou” (sky / heaven) who had “exousian megalen” (privilege/competency/authority great) and the land was “ephotisthe” (brightened / illuminated) by his “dox?s” (glory).
+John sees another angel "katabainonta" (coming down) from "ouranou" (sky / heaven) who had "exousian megalen" (privilege/competency/authority great) and the land was "ephotisthe" (brightened / illuminated) by his "doxa / doxas" (glory).

 The text does not state this angel's name or rank.
 But, so far in the book, no 'angel' has had that kind of radiance.
 It may well be an Archangel, but it isn't so stated.

 One place in Scripture where we see angels that light up is at the tomb after the resurrection.
 The messenger to Cornelius evidently got his uniform from the same closet for his errand in Acts 10.
-Christ's outfit glowed in Luke 9 at the transfiguration.
+Christ's outfit glowed in Luke 9 at the transfiguration, and later when He's seen in various visions, including John's, but it is always clearly stated that this is Jesus, or, somebody else.

 2

-And he “ekraxen” (shrieks) in a “ischyra” (vehement) voice, “legon” (calling out, 'saying'): “Epesen” (the motion of coming down to the ground) is “Babylon he megale” (Babylon the great)!
-And “egeneto katoiketerion daimonion” (caused to become the habitation of evil spirits / heathen deities) and a “phylake” (guardian / protector) of every “pneumato akathartou” (spirit unclean / demonic), a guardian of every “orneou akathartou” (bird unclean), and a guardian of every “theriou” (creature) unclean and “memisemenou” (detested).
+And he "ekraxen" (shrieks) in a "ischyra" (vehement) voice, "legon" (calling out, 'saying'): "Epesen, epesen" (repeated for emphasis) the motion of falling 'uncontrolled' to the ground) is "Babylon he megale" (Babylon the great)!
+And "egeneto katoiketerion daimonion" (caused to become the habitation of evil spirits / heathen deities (present tense, they're already there)) and a "phylake" (guardian / protector (includes prison)) of every "pneumato akathartou" (spirit unclean (the demonic)), a 'guardian' of every "orneou akathartou" (bird unclean (vultures)), and a 'guardian' of every "theriou" (creature / animal) unclean (vermin) and "miseo" (detested / abhorred / etc).

-NOTE: Many translations end the verse after the bad poultry, beginning with the 1560 Geneva Bible, while some, led by the Living Bible, have it as above.
-We were unable to find anything in any record or text about the next 'critter' clause having been added in later manuscripts.
-If you look at best renditions in the Greek side by side on Biblehub.com (link below), the 'detested animals' are there, although in some the renditions are as clear.
-Is it important in the larger sense that Babylon has nasty animals running around with the birds and demons?
+NOTE: Many translations ended the verse after the 'bad poultry', beginning with the 1560 Geneva Bible, while some, led by the Living Bible, have it as above.
+We were unable to find anything in any record or text about that final 'bad critter' clause having been added in later manuscripts.
+If you look at best renditions in the Greek side by side on Biblehub.com (link below), the 'detested animals' (rats) are there.
+Is it important in the larger sense that Babylon has already got nasty animals running around with the birds and demons?
 No, but it is an interesting difference.
+And, when the plague starts... we know why.

 3

-There is a revisit of something previously stated: The wine of the wrath of the idolatry with all of the nations and kings of the earth....
+There is a revisit of something previously stated, see chapter 14: The wine of the wrath of the idolatry (and general immorality) with all of the nations and kings of the earth.
+But then there is something new ...

-The merchants have made their living trading on the general vices of the great city.
-And the idea of luxury comes back up shortly.
+The merchants have not only made their living trading on the general vices of the great city, they have gotten rich from it.
+And the idea of that luxurious life comes back up shortly.

 4

 John hears another voice from heaven.
-While the speaker is not identified, what is said tells us who it is, also the first word is an imperative, a command, not a polite request:
+While the speaker is not directly identified, what is said tells us Who is speaking, also the first word is an imperative, a command, not a polite request:

-At this point, we do not know if these people of God are those who have been sealed, or if they are other believers, if they are the Church, or faithful Jews... we don't know.
-We do know, GOD claims them, and warned them to 'get out'.t
+At this point, we do not know if these people of God are those who have been sealed, or if they are other believers, or if they are the Church, or faithful Jews... we don't know.
+We do know that GOD claims them, and warned them to 'get out, NOW!'.

 5

-For “ekollethesan” (adhering to / piled on) her “hamartiai” (sins) “achri tou ouranou” (up to the sky / heaven), and God “emnemoneusen” (has remembered) the “adikemata” (misdeeds / crimes (includes accusations)) of her.
+For "kollao" (adhering to / joined (the root word means 'glue', is also used to mean the bond between husband and wife)) her "hamartiai" (sins) "achri" (up / until) as/to "ouranos" (sky / heaven), and "mnemoneuo" (has remembered) God the "adikema" (misdeeds / wrongs / crimes (includes serious accusations)) of her.

 6